abdelhakfayzi-dev/python-sql-ai-journey/PROGRESS.md

 - Could I rebuild this from memory tomorrow?
 Partially — need to revisit

 ### Day 4 — 22/06/2026
-- Time:
+- Time: 2h
-- Covered:
+- Covered: 2.1 Datatypes and Data Structures
-- Built:
+- Built: Portfolio Report Script , Missing Stocks Script
-- Struggled with:
+- Struggled with: Git merge conflicts (resolved)
 - Could I rebuild this from memory tomorrow?
+70% of it

 ### Day 5 — [date]
 - Time: